fkooman/janus-tools/README.md

     $ cat export/log.json | python -mjson.tool

 ## ACL
-You can generate the ACL as JSON using the ACL tool:
+You can generate the ACL list as a JSON file using the ACL tool:

     $ php aclDump.php